 This is an issue that has been discussed for many languages, e.g. Italian, Kaqchikel, Kinande.
-There are well-known arguments from these languages that subject movement to SpecIP cannot feed movement to SpecCP, as assumed under the previously standard treatment of who left (what makes who left puzzling is that movement to SpecIP is otherwise obligatory in English, which means the EPP requirement is voided here).
+There are well-known arguments from these languages that subject movement to SpecIP cannot feed movement to SpecCP, as assumed under the previously standard treatment of who left (what makes who left puzzling is that movement to SpecIP is otherwise obligatory in English, which means the EPP requirement is voided here).17

 This is exactly the problem with (37).
 Movement of who to SpecIP is needed due to the coordination structure independently of whatever is going on in who left.
 Given that conjuncts are phases, this movement is required by the PIC.
-Consequently, even if the way of voiding the EPP requirement (whatever it is) in who left is also available in (37), movement of who to SpecIP is independently needed in (37) because of the coordination structure (i.e. the PIC).
-Whatever is responsible for the impossibility of subject SpecIP-to-SpecCP movement (see below) will then block (37).
-(Another issue is that, as discussed above, the I of the second conjunct in (37) is Iq, due to C-I association; what we have in (37) is then a wh-question (not a yes-no question) where there is no wh-phrase/wh-trace in the IPq of the second conjunct, which may cause a problem-the issue here being whether IPwh-q must contain a wh-phrase/wh-trace.)
+Consequently, even if the way of voiding the EPP requirement in who left is available in (37), movement of who to SpecIP is independently needed in (37) because of the coordination structure.
+Whatever is responsible for the impossibility of subject SpecIP-to-SpecCP movement will then block (37).
+(Another issue is that, as discussed above, the I of the second conjunct is Iq, due to C-I association; what we have in (37) is then a wh-question (not a yes-no question) where there is no wh-phrase/wh-trace in the IPq of the second conjunct, which may cause a problem-the issue here being whether IPwh-q must contain a wh-phrase/wh-trace.)18